SiriusXM buying Pandora Media in $3.5 billion deal

 - Seattle home prices drop by $70,000 in three months as market continues to cool

-Shares of Pandora, based in Oakland, California, jumped more than 11 percent in Monday premarket trading.
+Shares of Pandora, based in Oakland, California, jumped more than 8 percent in Monday premarket trading.
+SiriusXM’s stock declined 4 percent.